nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 - The party moves further into the cavern and sees an enormous lizard sleeping in the center of the space―the beast.
 - Then, they hear the sound of a door shutting behind them and a bar dropping into place.
 - Looking back, Ella is close enough to see a face in the window of the door.
 It's Pedro, the husband she thought was dead.
 - Pedro meets her eyes.
-He smiles and says, "Hey, gumdrop."
+He smiles and says, "Hey, lemon drop."
 Then, he reaches up and rings the bell.
 - The beast begins stirring.
 - The party makes a run for the front of the cavern, where they find the two guards they met earlier.
 However, the guards realize they've been deceived and refuse to open the gate.
 - The beast is awake now and looking for food.
 It finds the party instead.